Religious persecution: Sociological view

-From a sociological perspective, the identity formation of strong social groups such as those generated by nationalism, ethnicity, or religion, is a causal aspect of practices of persecution.
-Hans G. Kippenberg says it is these communities, who can be a majority or a minority, that generate violence.
+From a sociological perspective, the identity formation of strong social groups such as those which are generated by nationalism, ethnicity, or religion, is a causal aspect of practices of persecution.
+Hans G. Kippenberg says that it is these communities, which can be a majority or a minority, that generate violence.
 Since the development of identity involves 'what we are not' as much as 'what we are', there are grounds for the fear that tolerance of 'what we are not' can contribute to the erosion of identity.
-Brian J. Grim and Roger Finke say it is this perception of plurality as dangerous that leads to persecution.
-Both the state, and any dominant religion, share the concern that to "leave religion unchecked and without adequate controls will result in the uprising of religions that are dangerous to both state and citizenry," and this concern gives both the dominant religion and the state motives for restricting religious activity.
+Brian J. Grim and Roger Finke say that the perception that plurality is dangerous leads to religious persecution.
+Both the state and any dominant religion, share the concern that to "leave religion unchecked and without adequate controls will result in the uprising of religions that are dangerous to both state and citizenry," and this concern gives both the dominant religion and the state motives for restricting religious activity.
 Grim and Finke say it is specifically this religious regulation that leads to religious persecution.
 R.I.
 Moore says that persecution during the Middle Ages "provides a striking illustration of the classic deviance theory, [which is based on identity formation], as it was propounded by the father of sociology, Émile Durkheim".
 Persecution is also, often, part of a larger conflict involving emerging states as well as established states in the process of redefining their national identity.

 James L.Gibson adds that the greater the attitudes of loyalty and solidarity to the group identity, and the more the benefits to belonging there are perceived to be, the more likely a social identity will become intolerant of challenges.
 Combining a strong social identity with the state, increases the benefits, therefore it is likely persecution from that social group will increase.
-Legal restriction from the state relies on social cooperation, so the state in its turn must protect the social group which supports it, increasing the likelihood of persecution from the state as well.
+Legal restriction from the state relies on social cooperation, so the state in its turn must protect the social group that supports it, increasing the likelihood of persecution from the state as well.
 Grim and Finke say their studies indicate that the higher the degree of religious freedom, the lower the degree of violent religious persecution.
 "When religious freedoms are denied through the regulation of religious profession or practice, violent religious persecution and conflict increase."